WE WILL FIGHT FOR YOUR RECOVERY

 Incapacitated Persons

-If a patient is incapacitated, the statute of limitations would toll until their incapacity is terminated.
+If a patient is incapacitated, the statute of limitations would take until their incapacity is terminated.

 Screening Requirements for All Medical Malpractice Suits in New Mexico